Emergency Department - FAQs

 Yes, following Centers for Medicare and Medicaid Services (CMS) criteria, it is a hospital-based outpatient department, or HOPD, operating under the license and accreditation of its associated hospital.
 As a HOPD, the same federal, state and local regulations apply.

 Why have I not heard of an Emergency Department located outside of a hospital before?

 Although the concept has existed for several years, these Emergency Departments generally are new to many states.
 In 2014, they successfully served communities by improving access to emergency care and treatment in 22 states.

-The Emergency Department is open 24 hours a day, 365 days a year, while most urgent care centers only are open eight (8) to 16 hours per day.
+The Emergency Department is open 24 hours a day, 365 days a year, while most priority care centers only are open eight (8) to 16 hours per day.
 Most importantly, they treat all urgent and emergent medical conditions, including heart attacks, strokes, respiratory distress, head injuries, abdominal pain, dehydration, orthopedic injuries (fractures), sports injuries, and lacerations (requiring sutures/stitches).
 These conditions are beyond the scope of treatment for most urgent care centers.
-Urgent care centers are not licensed or regulated.
+Priority care centers are not licensed or regulated.